KiraKayn/Better-Spellcasting/README.md

 # Better Spellcasting
-Repository for the (unreleased) Better Spellcasting mod
+- Repository for the Better Spellcasting mod